Please enter your 6 digit Radio ID (FLARM ID or ICAO ID) below to obtain a range and SAR report.

 The live analyzer shows the transmit performance whereas the range analyzer available from FLARM evaluates the receive performance (the sensitivity).
 Both are often similar, but not necessarily the same.

-The first plot shows the average signal strength (in dB) of your FLARM over distance.
+The first plot shows the average signal strength (in dB) of your FLARM over distance in meters.
 The green line represents the average of a large sample of FLARM devices.

 Please look at the examples above.